The Good, The Bad, And the Unpriced In Market Failure

 Why Market Failure Happens – The Good, the Bad, and the Unpriced

 So, you’re walking through your local park - it’s clean, peaceful, and full of joggers and dog walkers.
 You didn’t pay to get in, but you’re enjoying it all the same.
 Congratulations, you’ve just stumbled into a positive externality.
-Welcome to the strange world of market failure.
+Negative externalities, positive externalities and the strange world of market failure.

 But what is market failure, really?
 Why does it matter if people overeat burgers or don’t get their flu jabs?
 And what’s the deal with things like merit goods, demerit goods, and social surplus?